MADHURYAHAIT/MadhuryaHait/README.md

   About me
 </h3>
 <p align="centre">
   This is Madhurya Hait 19 years old ambitious coder and developer based in India.
+I'm curently a University student learning AI and Data Scienece.
 I'm ready to work on any web or app developement or any AI related projects.
 </p>

 <h3 align="left">Languages and Tools:</h3>